The Unwriting Café

 The Free Your Book program is a much deeper journey: guided 1:1 mentoring with full support and clear holding until your book is free.

-The Craft Café starts with a two-week free trial.
+The Craft and Client Café start with a two-week free trial.
 After the trial ends, it automatically continues as a paid monthly subscription.
 You can cancel anytime before the trial ends via your profile, and no payment will be taken.
 If you cancel during a paid month, your access simply continues until the end of the current billing cycle.